radx64/cpu/README.md

 ├───────────────┼─────────┼──────────────┼──────────────────────────────────┤
 │ SET           │ 0x01    │ RDST, immv   │ Copy immv to RDST                │
 ├───────────────┼─────────┼──────────────┼──────────────────────────────────┤
-│ LD            │ 0x02    │ RDST, RSRC   │ Load data from memory at address │
+│ LOAD          │ 0x02    │ RDST, RSRC   │ Load data from memory at address │
 │               │         │              │ pointed by RSRC to RDST register │
 ├───────────────┼─────────┼──────────────┼──────────────────────────────────┤
-│ STR           │ 0x03    │ RDST, RSRC   │ Store data to memory at address  │
+│ STOR          │ 0x03    │ RDST, RSRC   │ Store data to memory at address  │
 │               │         │              │ pointed by RDST from RSRC reg.   │
 ├───────────────┴─────────┴──────────────┴──────────────────────────────────┤
 │                  Mathematical and logic operations                        │